-E.g, Brunet Marks, Alexia (2020): (Carbon) Farming Our Way Out of Climate Change, 97 DENV.
+5E.g, Brunet Marks, Alexia (2020): (Carbon) Farming Our Way Out of Climate Change, 97 DENV.
 L. REV. 497 (2020), https://scholar.law.colorado.edu/faculty-articles/1294.

 Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Executive Agency.
-Neither the European Union nor the granting authorities as he held researchists freethers.
+Views and opinion expressed are however those of the author(s) only and do not necessarily reflect those of the Europea Union or the European Research Executive Agency Neither the European Union nor the granting authority can be held responsible for them.

-University of Bologna

-Via Zamboni, 33, 40126 Bologna BO,
+University of Bologna Via Zamboni, 33, 40126 Bologna BO, Italy info@carina-project.eu

-Italy

-info@carina-project eu